 - Removal of the lost intrauterine device.

-- Endometrial ablation: the endometrium (uterine lining) is destroyed, a very effective treatment against irregular or heavy menstrual bleeding.
+- Endomethrectomy, name given to endometrial ablation: the endometrium (uterine lining) is destroyed, a very effective treatment against irregular or large menstrual bleeding.

 At present the trend is to combine diagnostic and surgical hysteroscopy in the procedure called see and try in such a way that patients are diagnosed and treated in the same procedure that is carried out during the intervention.